leanprover/vscode-lean4/README.md

   - `flags` are additional flags passed to the [JavaScript RegExp constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp).
   - The `name` key is optional and may contain a string that is displayed in the dropdown instead of the full regex details.
 * `lean.infoViewFilterIndex`: index of the filter applied to the tactic state (in the array `lean.infoViewTacticStateFilters`).
 An index of -1 means no filter is applied.
+* `lean.typeInStatusBar`: controls whether the type of the term under the cursor is displayed as a status bar item (`true` by default).

 It also contributes the following commands, which can be bound to keys if desired: